Suspicious parked vehicle leads to DWI arrest

 On Nov.
 21 at approximately 10:30 p.m., the Sparta Police received a call pertaining to a green VW travelling north in the southbound lanes of Route 15.
 The vehicle was located and safely stopped by police.

 The driver stated that she became lost after leaving a friend’s house in Jefferson Township.
 Police officer Erick Finley took over the moto vehicle investigation and determined that the driver, Caterina Alfieri, 36, of Sparta had operated her vehicle after consuming alcoholic beverages.
 Upon completion of field sobriety tests, Alfieri was transported to Sparta Police headquarters to be processed.

-After administering breath tests, Lucas was charged with: DWI, Obstructing Passage of Other Vehicles, Failure to Display Documentation and Careless Driving.
-He was advised of a mandatory court appearance and released to a sober adult.
+After breath testing was completed, Alfieri was charged with Driving While Intoxicated (DWI), Careless Driving, and Driving the Wrong Way on a One-Way Street.
+Alfieri was advised of a mandatory court appearance and released to a sober adult.
 The vehicle was impounded for a mandatory 12-hour period.